hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 library(ggplot2)
 ```

-You can also check what is loaded in your current environment by using `sessionInfo()` or `search()` and you you should see your package listed as:
+You can also check what is loaded in your current environment by using `sessionInfo()` or `search()` and you should see your package listed as:

 ```r
 other attached packages: